Frequently Asked Questions

 -

-You may have come across a piece of paper inside or ontop of the leaves in your tea cake.
+You may have come across a piece of paper inside or on top of the leaves in your tea cake.
 Do not fret!
 It's there on purpose.

 No one is exactly trying to fake our teas just yet, but it's an extra assurance that it's our own material and has been pressed to our specifications.

 Most people remove it at some point, but if some ends up in your tea, it's totally harmless, and will not affect the tea in any way.
 You can even brew it up; sometimes there's bits of paper that end up in the teapot.
-It might alter the taste a slight bit, but it's printed on food-grade paper with soy-based non-toxic inks.
+It might alter the mouthfeel a slight bit, but it's printed on food-grade paper with soy-based non-toxic inks. -

 The most important things to do when storing any tea is: